Paying for Care

-One of the most critical barriers for people living with HIV is the cost of medical care and medications.
+One of the most critical barriers for people living with HIV face in accessing care is the cost of medical care and medications.
 The complexity of obtaining public benefits and/or private insurance may deter some patients from accessing ongoing healthcare.

-The UW Health HIV/AIDS Comprehensive Care Program has funding to assist uninsured and underinsured patients.
-Our social workers/medical case managers (MCMs) are trained to screen for eligibility and help you enroll in benefit programs on-site at the clinic to ease frustration and better ensure continuity of services.
+The UW Health HIV/AIDS Comprehensive Care Program has funding to assist uninsured and underinsured patients to access care.
+Our social workers, also referred to as medical case managers (MCMs), are trained to screen for eligibility and help you enroll in benefit programs on-site while you are at the clinic to ease frustration and better ensure continuity of services.

-Your MCM will check your eligibility for employer-sponsored insurance, university/college-sponsored insurance, ACA marketplace (Obamacare) insurance plans and subsidies, Medicaid, Medicare and VA benefits.
-The MCM will also screen for eligibility for Ryan White-funded services and/or the AIDS Drug Assistance Program (ADAP).
+Your social worker will check your eligibility for employer-sponsored insurance, university/college-sponsored insurance, ACA marketplace (Obamacare) insurance plans and subsidies, Medicaid, Medicare and VA benefits.
+The social worker will also screen for eligibility for Ryan White-funded services and/or the AIDS Drug Assistance Program (ADAP).

-If you meet eligibility requirements for any of these programs, the MCM will assist in applying for and securing benefits.
-This includes assisting patients in initiating Social Security disability claims when needed.
+If you meet eligibility requirements for any of these programs, a social worker will help you apply for and secure benefits.
+This includes assistance with initiating Social Security disability claims when needed.

-The MCM continues to work with you throughout the course of care to identity other means for healthcare coverage and completes regular Ryan White and ADAP re-certifications.
+The social worker continues to work with you throughout the course of care to identity other means for healthcare coverage and completes regular Ryan White and ADAP re-certifications.

-In addition to helping patients secure health insurance, MCMs may also assist in applying for Food Share, Energy Assistance, Department of Workforce Development programs/benefits, and provide referrals for housing and rental assistance.
+In addition to helping patients secure health insurance, social workers may also help you apply for copay assistance programs, Food Share, Energy Assistance, Department of Workforce Development programs/benefits, and provide referrals for housing and rental assistance.

-Medicaid, BadgerCare Plus and the Medicaid Purchase Plan coverage provides access to most aspects of HIV care; however, there are two gaps in coverage that affect people living with HIV: lack of coverage for over-the-counter medications, such as vitamin D supplements, and prior authorization requirements that restrict Hepatitis C treatment and other therapies.
+Medicaid, BadgerCare Plus and the Medicaid Purchase Plan coverage provides access to most aspects of HIV care; however, there are two gaps in coverage that affect people living with HIV.
+Many people lack coverage for over-the-counter medications, such as vitamin D supplements, and prior authorization requirements that restrict Hepatitis C treatment and other therapies.
 The UW Health HIV/AIDS Comprehensive Care Program provides assistance to cover these gaps.